 Skywalkers at the World Trade Center

 Hundreds of Mohawk ironworkers went to work on the World Trade Center towers in the late 1960s.
 Beauvais watched the towers rise from her mother’s kitchen window in Brooklyn.
 Her grandmother said not to visit the job site to see what the men do. “‘It’ll make you nervous,’ she said—and it does.
 I went to lower Manhattan later to see my brother Kyle Beauvais.
-He was working five stories up, and I saw him walking on the outside of the building to come see me.
+He was working five stories up, and I saw him walking outside of the building to come see me.
 I couldn’t stand to watch him.”

 Although much lore has arisen over years about the Mohawk’s innate balance and fearlessness at great heights, Skywalkers say it is more a matter of controlling their fear and learning from elders how to trust one another.
 The riveting gangs have now been replaced with advanced technology, but the work is still dangerous.
 Ironworkers still die on the job at a rate of 35 to 50 fatalities each year—most of them from falls.
 Many Mohawk ironworkers have fallen to their deaths while on the job.
 Steel girder crosses mark the graves of fallen Skywalkers in the Kahnawake cemetery.